bryant-the-coder/generator-html-scss-js/README.md

 # generator-html-scss-js

-> This is for anyone who wanna use this for web development
+- This is for anyone who wanna use this for web development
+- This package includes languages such as `scss`, `js` and `html`

 ## Installation